hmrc/platsec-aws-scanner/docs/tasks/cost-usage.md

 ### Arguments

 - -m or --month represents the month to start the search from.
-Must be in *nn* format.
+Must be in *n* or *nn* format, without the leading zero.
 - -y or --year represents the year to start the search from.
 Must be in *nnnn* format.

 The scanner will check for costs and usage from the 1st day of the month and year specified